SergioCuadrado08/4100901-final-project/README.md

 * Use an ST-LINK to flash the firmware into the STM32.

 ## Functionality
-* ***TODO:*** Add more explanation here.
-* The keypad...
-* The Debug console...
+* The keypad for logging in and changing the system password.
-* The internet interface...
+* The ultrasonic sensor is used for intrusion detection.
-* The system sends metrics to the internet every 24h by using an alarm of the embedded RTC.
+* The internet interface is used to alert the user in case of intruder detection, with the possibility of deactivating the alarm remotely.

 ## Contact info
-* Sam C - saacifuentesmu@unal.edu.co
+* Sergio Andres Cuadrado Fragozo  secuadradof@unal.edu.co
+* Juan David Martinez Sanchez  juamartinezs@unaledu.co